allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Two-monitor Setup

 The scheduler can have a two-monitor setup.
-The intention of the two-monitor setup al ows the scheduler to have the B&A module displayed alongside another scheduling module such as Commitments Board, Flying schedule or Long Range schedule and others.
+The intention of the two-monitor setup allows the scheduler to have the B&A module displayed alongside another scheduling module such as Commitments Board, Flying schedule or Long Range schedule and others.
 Go to Scheduling>Bids and Availability.

 Place cursor in the top right center of the display and click on “Open in new window,” next to the Cog setup wheel.
 Double Click.
 This will activate a separate window for B&A. This action allows you to move the B&A module display to another monitor so you can view B&A and another scheduling module simultaneously.

 Scheduler Opens/Close Bids

 The Scheduler uses the crew panel, calendar, details for people and bids for commitment areas to open and close bids.
 This location is customized.
 It wil also instruct you on how to open and close bids for your unit.

-A squadron scheduler wil open a bid for a commitment, to give personnel the opportunity to apply/be selected for a particular event \(e.g., NCO leadership school or ADLS Training\) !!!
-Note In order for B&A to work correctly there must be other scheduling modules in use.
+A squadron scheduler wil open a bid for a commitment, to give personnel the opportunity to apply/be selected for a particular event \(e.g., NCO leadership school or ADLS Training\)

+!!!
+Note
+    In order for B&A to work correctly there must be other scheduling modules in use.
 For example, there must be a Commitment created in Commitments Board in order for a Scheduler to open up a bid on a group commitment \(i.e. a training group commitment for ALS training, or TDY to Hawaii\).

-A. Crew Panel.
+1. Crew Panel.
 The scheduler uses the Crew Panel to display personnel and when an individual is selected, to activate data within the other grids \(calendar, details for people and Bids for commitments\).
-Select a filter \(either use the funnel or use the drop down next to the funnel to select 82
+Select a filter \(either use the funnel or use the drop down next to the funnel to select a filter\).

-a filter\).
 Names will populate in crew panel.
 Select a name, some or all.
 Use shift/control keys to select multiple names.
 Once a name\(s\) is/are selected, their “details for People” information will appear to see their availability, commitments, or currency \(number 3 in the above graphic\).
 If a commitment has been created within the commitments board it will appear in the Calendar grid \(number 2 in the above graphic\).

-B. Calendar.
+2. Calendar.
 The Calendar Grid displays Commitments for the selected squadron.
 The information that is display is customizable by selecting the Settings \(the gear wheel in the upper right portion of the screen; near refresh button\) and select the data to be displayed.
 Click Okay to save and exit.

-C. To open a bid, place your cursor within the Calendar grid area and use the left/right arrows \(below the Squadron name\) to move the calendar right or left one month at a time to the selected

-“bidding” month you desire \(i.e., Feb, and/or June\).
-You can also use the smal calendar icon next to the arrows and select the month.
-Once a bidding month is selected, place your cursor on the “red”

-rectangle labeled “Closed” next to the words Bid Period, and slide the Closed to “Open.”
+3. To open a bid, place your cursor within the Calendar grid area and use the left/right arrows \(below the Squadron name\) to move the calendar right or left one month at a time to the selected “bidding” month you desire \(i.e., Feb, and/or June\).
+You can also use the small calendar icon next to the arrows and select the month.
+Once a bidding month is selected, place your cursor on the “red" rectangle labeled “Closed” next to the words Bid Period, and slide the Closed to “Open.”
 This will al ow individuals within the squadron to bid on any commitments during that month they are available for.
 They will see these “open bid” commitments within their My Data, Bids and Availability section.

-D. Display Data By: As a scheduler use the “display data by” drop down menu \(above the calendar/next to the squadron\) to look at the fol owing display options once you have opened up bidding in a particular month
+4. Display Data By: As a scheduler use the “display data by” drop down menu \(above the calendar/next to the squadron\) to look at the following display options once you have opened up bidding in a particular month

-1\) Availability: Shows Shortnames next to the commitment if this commitment fits their period of availability \(if the individual entered their personnel availability within their MyData B&A\).
+    1. Availability: Shows Shortnames next to the commitment if this commitment fits their period of availability \(if the individual entered their personnel availability within their MyData B&A\).
 This information can assist the scheduler in determining who might be present/available when he/she is trying to schedule personnel for a specific training slot/event.

-2\) Bids: Will display commitments.
+    2. Bids: Will display commitments.
 When you click on a particular commitment it will show names in green color if they have been scheduled for this commitment.

-a\) If they bid on this commitment you will see a red circle with a minus sign next to their name in the crew panel.
+        1. If they bid on this commitment you will see a red circle with a minus sign next to their name in the crew panel.
 And if you click on their name in the crew panel, you will see their bid priority number within the “Details for People” grid.

-3\) Commitments: Displays the commitment data \(Commitment Name, start/end time and remarks\) only
+    3. Commitments: Displays the commitment data \(Commitment Name, start/end time and remarks\) only

-E. To Close the bids.
-Place your cursor within the Calendar grid area and use the left/right arrows \(below the Squadron name\) to move the calendar right or left one month at a time to the selected

-“bidding” month you desire \(i.e., Feb, and/or June\).
-You can use the smal calendar icon next to the arrows and select the month.
+5. To Close the bids.
+Place your cursor within the Calendar grid area and use the left/right arrows \(below the Squadron name\) to move the calendar right or left one month at a time to the selected “bidding” month you desire \(i.e., Feb, and/or June\).
+You can use the small calendar icon next to the arrows and select the month.
 Once a month is selected, place your cursor on the “green” rectangle labeled “open” next to the words Bid Period, and slide the open to “closed.”
 This wil close bidding for this month.

 Accepting/Rejecting Bids

 Display data by “Bids” from the drop-down menu.
 Place the cursor on a commitment to see who has placed a bid for that commitment.
 If an individual or individuals bid on a commitment you will see a red circle with a minus sign next to their name in the crew pane.
 If their name is highlighted in green that means they are already scheduled for that commitment using the Commitment Board Module.
 Place the cursor on the Submitted drop down menu within the Bids for Commitment grid \(bottom right\).

 Select from the options to either Accept or Reject that persons bid.
 Continue this action as necessary.
 Select Save Changes button.
-This action al ows the individual to see in their B&A that they were accepted or rejected.
+This action allows the individual to see in their B&A that they were accepted or rejected.

 !!!
+Note
-Note As a scheduler, when you Accept/Reject a bid you’re communicating with the person who entered a bid.
+    As a scheduler, when you Accept/Reject a bid you’re communicating with the person who entered a bid.
 Accepting/Rejecting does NOT schedule the person on that commitment.
 You must go into the Commitments Board module and actual y schedule the people for whom you have “Accepted” their bid.

 Adding notes to Bids

 Schedulers can leave a note for an individual concerning the acceptance or rejection of a Bid.
 Start by placing the cursor within the Bids for Commitment grid.
 Place/hover your cursor to the left side of the Short Name.
 The word “remarks” will appear, click on it.
 The Bid Remarks dialog box will appear.
 Add your remarks are required.
 The remarks can contain a MAX of 255 characters Click Ok when completed.

 Add a Bid

-Al ows a scheduler to add an individual to an existing commitment once bids are placed by squadron personnel.
+Allows a scheduler to add an individual to an existing commitment once bids are placed by squadron personnel.
 Place your cursor within the Calendar, ensure Bids is showing within the drop-down menu next to SQ name.

 Click on a commitment to see the proposed bids submitted by individuals \(bids for Commitment area; right side of display\).
 Within the Crew panel, select a name of an individual you want to add a bid for.
 Under Details for People their name will appear.
 If they have other bids they will appear.
 You should review these before adding a bid to ensure you will not “add” a bid for a commitment they can’t take.
 Hover cursor over the green \+ circle and the “add” bid option wil display.
 Click on the plus sign to add the bid.
 This action wil activate the Details for People grid \(Bids dropdown must show\), showing the person you selected, the priority of the bid, the commitment name, date, start/end time and type of commitment.
 It will also activate the Bids for Commitment grid.
 The individuals ShortName, and status wil now show that a bid was submitted.

 Remove a Bid

 Allows a scheduler to remove an individual from an existing commitment once bids are placed by squadron personnel.
 Place your cursor within the Calendar, ensure Bids is showing within the drop-down menu next to squadron name.
 Click on a commitment to see the proposed bids submitted by individuals \(bids for Commitment area; right side of display\).
 Within the Crew panel, select a name of an individual who has made a bid \(this person wil be denoted by a red circle with a minus sign next to their name\).
 Hover cursor over the red circle and the “remove” bid option will display.
-Hover cursor over the red circle and the

-“remove” bid option will display.
+Hover cursor over the red circle and the “remove” bid option will display.

 Re-prioritizes Bids

 Local TTPs should be developed and used when a scheduler re-prioritizes a bid for other individuals within a squadron.
 Click on an individual’s Short Name within the Crew pane.
 Move cursor over to the Details for People grid \(right side\).
 Select “Bids” from drop down menu.
 The individual’s Short Name wil appear in blue at the top of the grid and any bids they made will be listed according to date, then time.
 The bid priority number for their specific bids, wil be in the white square next to the commitment information.
 Next click 84

 on the bid you want to re-prioritize \(if there are multiple bids\).
 In the Bids for Commitment grid, all personnel who bid upon this commitment wil be listed.
-Within the bids for Commitment grid, use the scrol bar to scroll over to the Bid Priority column.
+Within the bids for Commitment grid, use the scroll bar to scroll over to the Bid Priority column.
 Use the up down arrows to change/re-prioritize the individual’s bid priority.
 Next if you are ready to accept the individuals bid at the new bid priority, place your cursor below the status header, and select accept.
 Click on save changes button.
 Accepted bids and priority one bids wil go to the top of the Bids for Commitment list and in the Details for People grid, the bid priority square will turn from white to blue \(accepted\).
 Once the scheduler accepts/rejects bids the persons’ status is automatically updated in their My Data screen.

 ## Commitments Board